 - 18 or above for admission to dual credit English courses

-- 20 or above for college algebra, trigonometry, and pre-calculus
+- 20 or above for College Algebra, Trigonometry, Basic Statistics, and Contemporary Mathematics

 Dual credit students are expected to be proficient in the English language.
 Dual credit classes contain university level material and a certain level of English proficiency is necessary.
 Students should discuss this with their guidance counselor to ensure that their language skills are such that dual credit classes are a good choice.

 There are two ways in which high school students can submit their enrollment application for dual credit:

 - Students can complete the Dual Credit Application online, www.ucmo.edu/recruit/